LowIQCoder/graphlux/README.md

 ## ❓ About

 **GraphLUX** brings light to education process.
 Using our service you can increase your education speed and quality.
-It works by building knowelage graph based on **your** preferencess and knowelage.
+It works by building knowledge graph based on **your** preferencess and knowledge.

 ## 📋 Requirements